Clemapfel/jluna/docs/manual.md

 hello jluna
 ```

-Where `Main` is a pre-defined jluna object representing the `Main` module.
+Where `Main` is a pre-defined jluna object representing the Julia-side `Main` module.

+> **Julia Hint**: `Main` is a module that serves as the global scope of the Julia state, no module contains `Main`.

-The function is called **safe**_eval, because it forwards any exceptions that may have occurred during execution of the string as a `jluna::JuliaException`:
+This function is called **safe**_eval, because it forwards any exceptions that may have occurred during parsing or execution of the string to the C++ state as a `jluna::JuliaException`:

 ```cpp
 Main.safe_eval("sqrt(-1)");